lastcoolnameleft/kubernetes-examples/architectures/amg-private-loki/README.md

 At this time, Azure offers a managed Kubernetes (AKS) and Grafana (Azure Managed Grafana), but not Loki.
 To best architect this, we want to secure this by not publicly exposing the Loki instance and using a Managed Endpoint.

-There’s good documentation around this on the Microsoft Learn docs; however, one caveat which may throw some people off is that the Private Endpoint must be in a different subnet than the Load Balancer.  (see Restrictions in [Azure Private Link Service Integration | Cloud Provider Azure (k8s.io)](https://cloud-provider-azure.sigs.k8s.io/topics/pls-integration/))
+There’s good documentation around this on the Microsoft Learn docs; however, one caveat which may throw some people off is that the Private Endpoint must be in a different subnet than the Load Balancer.
+See Restrictions in [Azure Private Link Service Integration - Cloud Provider Azure](https://cloud-provider-azure.sigs.k8s.io/topics/pls-integration/).

 These steps can be walked through to create your own instance of this architecture: